Hoecker-Lab/pocketoptimizer/README.rst

 The ligand pose sampling procedure requires the user to define a grid that specifies in which range possible ligand poses are going to be sampled.
-This procedure generates a number of poses from the sampled ligand conformers by translating and rotating them either along a user defined grid or randomly.
+This procedure generates a number of poses from the sampled ligand conformers by translating and rotating them along a user defined grid.
+Alternatively, a random sampling procedure can be performed by setting the parameter method to ``random``.

 .. code-block:: python